RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 5. Press **F5** to resume the execution.

-    You can see that **ZBNKEXT1.cbl** finishes and the debugger starts to debug the second program defined in the JCL.
+    You can see that `ZBNKEXT1.cbl` finishes and the debugger starts to debug the second program defined in the JCL.

 **Setting a COBOL watchpoint**

 COBOL watchpoints enable you to watch the memory associated with data items.
 You can add a COBOL watchpoint as follows:

-1. Scroll to line 99 in the code of **ZBNKEXT1.cbl** file.
+1. Scroll to line 99 in the code of `ZBNKEXT1.cbl` file.
-2. Right-click WS-EXEC-PARM-LL, and click **Add COBOL Watchpoint**.
+2. Right-click `WS-EXEC-PARM-LL`, and click **Add COBOL Watchpoint**.

     This adds the item to the COBOL Watchpoints window.